Bradley Martin: Society life

 In 1884, Martin leased Balmacaan, a well known game preserve in parish of Urguhart, Inverness-shire Scotland, a mile from Drumnadrochit, from Lady Seafield.
-From that point on, they generally lived there except for a few months, generally during the Winters, they spent in New York.
+From that point on, they generally lived there except for the few months, generally during the Winters, they spent in New York.
 Martin was a member of the Union Club.

-In January 1885, the Martins gave a ball for the "Four Hundred" invited guests at their residence, which was considered, with the exception of the Vanderbilt "fancy dress ball of 1883, " the most unique and beautiful entertainment ever enjoyed by the members of New York Society.
+In January 1885, the Martins gave a ball for the "Four Hundred" invited guests at their residence, which was considered, with the exception of the Vanderbilt "fancy dress ball of 1883", the most unique and beautiful entertainment ever enjoyed by the members of New York Society.
 They gave another ball, on February 8, 1890, for 300 friends at Delmonico's followed by a cotillion.

 When his daughter married the Earl of Craven in 1893, the press reported that: "The British lion captured another American prize yesterday, and $1,000,000 more of Yankee money has gone to swell English exchequers."

 Bradley-Martin Ball

 On February 10, 1897, the Bradley Martins threw their most famous ball, the Bradley-Martin costume ball at the Waldorf Hotel.
 His wife organized the ball, intending it to be "the greatest party in the history of the city".
 800 of New York's elite Society spent about $400,000 imitating kings and queens.
 It has been called "The most ostentatious party in US history."

-The Bradley-Martin's stated that their goal was to create an economic stimulus for New York City, which was at the end of an economic slump which began in 1873 and included the Panic of 1893.
+The Bradley-Martins stated that their goal was to create an economic stimulus for New York City, which was at the end of an economic slump which began in 1873 and included the Panic of 1893.
 Many prominent preachers and writers argued over the propriety of a party that would cost hundreds of thousands of dollars.
 In the end, the ball was judged a social triumph but negative publicity.